human-conditions/yodrew.github.io-original/_pages/introduction.md

 To retreat, one needs three things: knowledge, materials, and support.

 - knowledge:
+    - of hygienic theory
-    - of theory and practice of hygienic darkroom retreating
+    - of practice of hygienic darkroom retreating
     - of hygienic attitude
-    - of oneself
 - materials
         - darkroom
         - personal belongings